Marlos Moreno: Manchester City

 On 6 August 2016, Moreno signed for Manchester City for £4.75 million and was immediately loaned out to Deportivo de La Coruña, in a season-long deal.

 Moreno made his debut for Deportivo on 11 September, in a 1–0 loss to Athletic Bilbao.

 Moreno was loaned to La Liga side Girona FC for the first half of the 2017–18 season.
 On 12 January 2018, Moreno was loaned out to Brazilian Série A club Flamengo until 31 December 2018.

 On 25 January 2019, Moreno was loaned to Mexican side Santos Laguna.
 On 31 July 2019, Moreno was loaned to Portuguese Primeira Liga club Portimonense on a one-year deal.

 Moreno was loaned to Lommel, another club owned by the City Football Group, for the 2020–21 season.
 Moreno was loaned to Belgian side Kortrijk for the 2021–22 season.

 Troyes

 After spending six years at Manchester City without making an appearance, Moreno signed a two-year contract with fellow City Football Group club Troyes on 1 September 2022.

 Konyaspor

 On 3 March 2023, Moreno joined Konyaspor on loan until the end of the 2022–23 season.
 He signed a permanent 2+1 year contract on 1 August.

 Tenerife

 On 4 September 2024, free agent Moreno returned to Spain after joining CD Tenerife in Segunda División on a two-year deal.

 Atlético Nacional

-On 28 July 2025, the Colombian club Atlético Nacional announced the return of Moreno after being Copa Libertadores champion in 2016.
+On 28 July 2025, Marlos Moreno returned to his first club as a professional, Atlético Nacional.
+He scored his first goal after returning on 16 August in a 2–2 draw against Fortaleza.